zackchase/zackchase.github.io/index.md

 and critical concerns, both about the mode of inquiry itself, and the impact of the technology it produces on social systems.

-I completed my PhD at the loveliest of universities (in UCSD's Artificial Intelligence Group), and if I had a time machine, I would go back, take two years longer to graduate, and actually learn to surf.
+I completed my PhD at the loveliest of universities (UCSD) in the Artificial Intelligence Group, and if I had a time machine, I would go back, take two years longer to graduate, and actually learn to surf.

 At CMU, I direct the [Approximately Correct Machine Intelligence (ACMI) Lab](https://acmilab.org), a group of wonderful students whose creativity and talent are the primary reasons why my perennial threats to relocate to a small island in the Aegean Sea remain idle jests.
-Once I can no longer attract such talented kids to inspire me, I plan to evacuate to Amorgos, where I will passively supervise a herd of goats, slowly acquire the centuries-old craft of distilling spirits from local herbs, and devote the rest of my life to writing third-rate science fiction novels.
+Once I can no longer attract such talented kids to inspire me, I plan to abscond to Amorgos, where I will passively supervise a herd of goats, slowly acquire the centuries-old craft of distilling spirits from local herbs, and devote the rest of my life to writing third-rate science fiction novels.